JonasPflaume/JY_ML/README.md

 | SAC | -144.04 | 8377.89 |
 | ...| | |

-In SAC(soft actor-critic) the reinforcement learning package stablebaseline3 was used.
+In SAC(soft actor-critic) the reinforcement learning package stablebaseline3 was used to compared with various control strategies.
 The training ran for 50k timesteps, to a convergence of the epi reward.